8 Tips to Ace GRE Writing

 Write a response in which you discuss the extent to which you agree or disagree with the recommendation and explain your reasoning for the position you take.
 In developing and supporting your position, describe specific circumstances in which adopting the recommendation would or would not be advantageous and explain how these examples shape your position.

 Here’s some good news: the instructions don’t create entirely different essays.
-Oftentimes, being true to the instructions entails nothing more than a few well-deployed sentences in the conclusion or at the end of a body paragraph.
+Oftentimes, being true to the instructions entails nothing more than a few well-deployed sentences that mimic the language of the prompt either in the introduction, conclusion, or at the end of a body paragraph.

 3. Manage time well

-To make the most of your time on GRE tests, we suggest dividing up the writing section like this:
+To make the most of those 30 minutes, we suggest dividing up the writing section like this:

 1. 2 minutes to read through the prompt and directions